GreatAttractor/stackistry/README.md

 - BMP: 8- and 24-bit uncompressed
 - TIFF: 16-bit mono or RGB uncompressed

-AVI files up to 2 GiB are supported.
-In case of 64-bit builds of Stackistry, there are no size limits for the remaining formats (other than the available memory).
+In case of 64-bit builds of Stackistry, there are no size limits for the input video/image size (other than the available memory).
 The user can choose to treat mono videos as raw color (enables demosaicing).

 ----------------------------------------